jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

    ImageStreamer artifacts for ESXi 5.x and ESXi 6.x must be installed See https://github.hpe.com/ImageStreamer/esxi/tree/master/artifact-bundles

-   A deployment plan name must be provided.
-If not present, the script is looking for "ESXi - deploy with multiple management NIC HA config+FCoE"
+>   A deployment plan name must be provided.
+If not present, the script is looking for "*ESXi - deploy with multiple management NIC HA config+FCoE*"

    Latest OneView POSH Library must be used.